kuzhalogi/EquipmentFailurePred/README.md

 # Equipment Failure Prediction Application

-**A scalable machine learning pipeline for on-demand and scheduled predictions, featuring real-time data ingestion, quality validation, and monitoringa—ll powered by Docker and AWS cloud technologies..**
+**A scalable machine learning pipeline for on-demand and scheduled predictions, featuring real-time data ingestion, quality validation, and monitoring all powered by Docker and AWS cloud technologies.**

 ## Table of Contents
 1. [Introduction](#introduction)